 Caveats:

-label only accept a single character.
-That means||
+bytelabel only accept a single character.
+That means||should be transformed toservice.byte.0:"7c"andservice.byte.1:"7c"instead ofservice.byte.0:"7c7c"

 The options of label keys are:

-is optional, The labels you need to query, used for querying multi-labels metrics.
-Unlike swctl, this key only supports a single label due to the specification of the custom metrics API.For example, if your application name is front_gateway
+service, service.str.<number> or service.byte.<number> The name of the service.instance, instance.str.<number> or instance.byte.<number> The name of the service instance.endpoint, endpoint.str.<number> or endpoint.byte.<number> The name of the endpoint.label, label.str.<number> or label.byte.<number> is optional, The labels you need to query, used for querying multi-labels metrics.
+Unlike swctl, this key only supports a single label due to the specification of the custom metrics API.For example, if your application name is front_gateway, you could add the following section to your HorizontalPodAutoscaler manifest to specify that you need less than 80ms of 90th latency.

 - type: External external: metric: name: skywalking.apache.org|service_percentile selector: matchLabels: service: front_gateway # The index of [P50, P75, P90, P95, P99].
 2 is the index of P90(90%) label: "2" target: type: Value value: 80

-If the service is v1|productpage|bookinfo|demo|-
+If the service is v1|productpage|bookinfo|demo|-:

 - type: External external: metric: name: skywalking.apache.org|service_cpm selector: matchLabels: "service.str.0": "v1" "service.byte.1": "7c" "service.str.2": "productpage" "service.byte.3": "7c" "service.str.4": "bookinfo" "service.byte.5": "7c" "service.str.6": "demo" "service.byte.7": "7c" "service.byte.8": "2d" target: type: Value value: 80